Monofeme (Ethinylestradiol And Levonorgestrel)

 Frequently Asked Questions

-Yes, it doesn’t matter if you take Monofeme before or after food.
-Take it with a full glass of water.
+It does not matter if you take Monofeme before or after food.

 Important Disclaimer